-Sports fans will enjoy seeing the oldest football in the world, made of leather wrapped around a pig's bladder and made some time prior to the 1540s.
+Sports fans will enjoy seeing the oldest football in the world, made of leather wrapped around a pig's bladder and made sometime prior to the 1540s.
 There must have been a rip-snorting game of football in Stirling Castle, for the ball appears to have been kicked too high and become lodged in the rafters of the Queen's Chambers.
-There is was left for over 400 years until it was retrieved i the 1970s.
+There it was left for over 400 years until it was retrieved in the 1970s.

 If you prefer winter sports there's the oldest curling stone in the world, probably lost through a hole in the ice at Milton Bog.
 Another highlight is the Stirling Jug, made of gun metal in 1511 and made at Edinburgh Castle by the man responsible for casting the king's cannons.
 The jug holds 3 imperial pints and was used as the national standard for liquid measurements.

 One of the museum highlights is a rather gruesome reminder of rough justice.
 In 1820 a group of weavers staged the 'Radical War', an abortive uprising against the government in an effort to bring about social reform.
 Most were transported to Australia, but the ringleaders, John Baird and Andrew Hardie, were executed on the High Street.